Borrow Our Materials

 Loan periods for library items vary, depending upon the type of material, and your 'status' within the University:

 Reserve Collection - Library books and other material set aside for students registered in particular classes have shorter loan periods, which are established in consultation with course instructors.
-They may be loaned for periods between one hour and three days.
+They may be loaned for periods between one hour and seven days.

 We recommend that you verify the dues dates of items you have signed out through your online Library Account.